markmansour/aboutmarkmansour/src/pages/snippets/_wid-influence.md

-We don’t work in a bubble, we work in an ecosystem.
-I work with leaders across an entire company to create alignment and drive collaboration.
+We don’t work in a bubble; we work in an ecosystem.
+I work with leaders across the entire company to create alignment and drive collaboration.